C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

-1. For an overview about handling copyright click here: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf
+1. See [this document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/481194/c-notice-201401.pdf) For an overview about handling copyright in the United Kingdomn

-2. For a video clip on the principles of Creative Commons click here: https://youtu.be/1DKm96Ftfko
+2. See [this video clip](https://youtu.be/1DKm96Ftfko) on the principles of Creative Commons.

-   for French click here
+3. See this overview on copyright in French (to add document Cecile)

-3. For a clip about the origin and history of copyright click here: https://vimeo.com/36881035
+4. See [this clip]( https://vimeo.com/36881035) about the origin and history of copyright

-4..
-For  websites that offer images free of copyright click on one of the links below:
+5. For  websites that offer images free of copyright click on one of the links below: https://ccsearch.creativecommons.org https://www.flickr.com/creativecommons/ https://www.flickr.com/commons/usage/
-      https://ccsearch.creativecommons.org
-      https://www.flickr.com/creativecommons/
-      https://www.flickr.com/commons/usage/